amirgabrieli/aqua-operator/README.md

 * CSP (Package of Server, Gateway and Database)

 **Use the aqua-operator to:**
- * Deploy Aqua Security components on Kubernetes or Openshift
+ * Deploy Aqua Security components in Openshift clusters
  * Scale up Aqua Security components with extra replicas
  * Assign metadata tags to Aqua Security components